PauloSuclly/Google-Yelp-Data-Processing-Pipeline/README.md

 </br>
 **Why Google Cloud Storage ?**
 </br>
-We choosed Google Cloud Services in general, because they have an amazing UI, very easy to use and very complete.
+We chosed Google Cloud Services in general, because they have an amazing UI, very easy to use and very complete.
 Also and important fact is their competitive prices, We found no reason to don't Google Cloud Services.
 </br>

 <p align=center><img src="./_src/Data_Lake_Screenshot.PNG" alt="Data Lake"></p>